Elmira, Michigan: History

 The railway line continues to run through the community of Elmira and is now operated by Great Lakes Central Railroad, which runs from Petoskey to Ann Arbor.
 There is no longer a train station in Elmira, and the Boyne City Railroad that was located to the north has been removed, although the original concrete supports of the North Elmira Station still stand.
 The Elmira post office, which was first established in 1897, was located at 8846 M-32.
 The office remained in continuous operation until a structural fire forced the closure of the post office on October 13, 2020.
 A late-night electrical fire destroyed the interior of the structure, although all mail stored at the facility was saved and taken to the Gaylord post office for prompt delivery.
 The structure remains standing but is vacant, and all mail service was now handled through neighboring post offices.

-In April 2022, the United States Postal Service decided to keep the Elmira office and ZIP Code active until the location of a new post office building can be determined.
-In the meantime, mail service to Elmira continues to be handled by the Gaylord post office.
+In April 2022, the U.S. Postal Service decided to keep the Elmira office and ZIP Code active until the location of a new post office building can be determined.
+In the meantime, mail services in Elmira continue to be handled by the Gaylord post office.
+In the summer of 2026, a new post office was constructed at the corner of Webster and M-32 just south of the original post office, although this office is not fully operational as of August 2026.

 The Saint Thomas Cemetery (also referred to as the Elmira Cemetery) is located along the railway just north of the community on Webster Road.